THE WOMEN BEHIND THE STILLS

 It is when you pierce below its surface to understand more of its past that you realise this was no ordinary distillery.
 The history of Cardhu is forever entangled with the stories of two of the sharpest, most inventive and strong-willed women in Scotland’s early whisky narrative: Helen and Elizabeth Cumming.
 The former laid the foundations for success while the latter built on those and took Cardhu to being one of the most important in the region.

-The distillery was founded as Cardow (Gaelic for black rock) by John Cumming in the early 1800's, when he started using the barley grown in the family farm to produce his own uisge beatha and peat.
+The distillery was founded as Cardow (Gaelic for black rock) by John Cumming in the early 1800's, when he started using local peat and the barley grown in the family farm to produce his own uisge beatha.

 He began as a moonshine distiller.
 The proximity of the river Spey was ideal for a distillery and the surrounding hills offered a hide-out in case of raids by the excise men.
 In 1816, John was convicted for distilling without official license three times.
 Distilling to small extents was usual for the farmers at that time and nearly no one cared for licenses.
 Cardow was distilling long before licenses to do so arrived in the valley in 1824.
 From about 1813, records show that John Cumming was busy taking care of the farmlands while the wily Helen was equally busy running the household and distilling the whisky.
 It is, therefore, not surprising, that Cardhu is accepted in history to have been the first of the Speyside distilleries to take out one of the new licences after the Excise Act was passed in 1823.